DLHub-Argonne/dlhub_sdk/docs/servable-types.rst

 **Model Class**: `KerasModel <source/dlhub_sdk.models.servables.html#dlhub_sdk.models.servables.keras.KerasModel>`_

-DLHub serves Keras models using the HDF5 file saved using the ``Model.save`` function.
-(see `Keras FAQs <https://keras.io/getting-started/faq/#savingloading-whole-models-architecture-weights-optimizer-state>`_).
+DLHub serves Keras models using the HDF5 file saved using the ``Model.save`` function (see `Keras FAQs <https://keras.io/getting-started/faq/#savingloading-whole-models-architecture-weights-optimizer-state>`_).
 As an example, the description for a Keras model created using: